queenmcsteve/employee-tracker/README.md

 ## Description:

-A command-line employee database program using MYSQL & Node Inquirer.
+A command-line employee tracking program which uses Node Inquirer to view and edit a MySQL database.

 ## Table of contents: